Zetaphor/carthing-template/README.md

 ### 🤖 Built with Claude

-Most of this codebase and the entirety of this README was written by an Claude Sonnet 3.5.
+Most of this codebase and the entirety of this README was written by Claude Sonnet 3.5.